theimowski/master-thesis/docs/section-research.md

 pathScan "/admin/edit/%d" (fun id -> admin (editAlbum id)) pathScan "/admin/delete/%d" (fun id -> admin (deleteAlbum id))```

+Composing `admin` function with other WebParts was achieved thanks to code like in listing {{fsmusiccomposingauthorization}}.
 While for parameter-less WebParts like `manage` or `createAlbum`, it was only necessary to wrap them with `admin`, those WebParts that took an argument (`editAlbum` and `deleteAlbum`) had to be contained inside a lambda (anonymous) function.

-#### Authentication and Authorization in ASP.NET MVC

 Authentication and Authorization in ASP.NET MVC are usually handled with code annotations in form of attributes.
 Those attributes are attached to specific controllers / actions and allow to express the concept in declarative way.
-As an example, to mark that every action in a specific controller should be authorized and only "admin" can access these actions, the controller would be `[Authorize(Roles="Administrators")]` attribute.
+As an example, to mark that every action in a specific controller should be authorized and only "admin" role can access these actions, the controller would be decorated with `[Authorize(Roles="Administrators")]` attribute.
 While it is a convenient way of dealing with those cross-cutting concerns, such approach can also have its disadvantages.
 Using annotations is related to making the software engineer unaware of what is really happening under the hood.
 In contrast to that, an obligation to connect the authentication and authorization concepts with rest of the application's logic, results in easier reasoning about the implementation as well as discovering potential software defects.

-#### Summary

 It is getting more evident that aspects of web development follow similar pattern in Music Store application.
 To utilize both authentication and authorization, another building blocks were created.
 All those building blocks happened to reside near WebPart type, which made them reusable and suitable for composition.
-Implementation of the concepts in functional paradigm significantly differs form how they tend to be defined in object-oriented programming.
+Implementation of the concepts in functional paradigm significantly differs from how they tend to be defined in object-oriented programming.
 Declarative approach used in frameworks like ASP.NET MVC makes it extremely easy to employ authentication and authorization, but has a downside of being less aware of mechanism that drives the program flow.
 Solution that Suave takes advantage of requires the developer to get familiar with the underlying protocol and adapt existing functions into his code.
 Thanks to that, one gets better understanding on how different components are meant to work in integration.